kolenaIO/kolena/docs/dataset/advanced-usage/thresholded-results.md

 !!! note
-    The thresholded object should be added to a model result dataframe with at least one column other than the `thresholded` column that contains the threhoslded object.
+    The thresholded object should be added to a model result dataframe with at least one column other than the `thresholded` column that contains the thresholded object.

 ### Uploading Thresholded Results